beltoforion/Specrend/README.md

 # Specrend

-This code will compute RGB values for Temperatures based on a Black Body Model.
-It is a C# port of the C-program ["specrend.c"](https://www.fourmilab.com/documents/specrend/specrend.c) written by John walker.
+This is a C# port of the C code to be found on John Walker's webpage titled [Colour Rendering of Spectra](https://www.fourmilab.ch/documents/specrend/).
+The code will compute RGB values for Temperatures based on a Black Body Model.
+It is a C# port of the original C-program ["specrend.c"](https://www.fourmilab.com/documents/specrend/specrend.c).

 Please do not bother the original author with questions regarding the C# version.
 I merely ported the code.
 I did not do any original research on the topic.
 I did